-Assistant professors who are not awarded a merit advance, but receive the half step O/S salary increase according to the above provision, will have their merit file marked as "COVID-19 Impacted", and are recommended to request a one year Stop the Clock if they have not done so already, and should have an updated merit file reviewed again in AY25-26; if the review is positive the half O/S salary increase will be replaced by the scale salary increase that corresponds to the merit advance.
+Assistant professors who are not awarded a merit advance but receive the half step O/S salary increase according to the above provision, will have their merit file marked as "COVID-19 Impacted."
+They should request a one year Stop the Clock if they have not done so already, and they should have an updated merit file reviewed again in AY26-27..
+If the review is positive, the half O/S salary increase will be replaced by the scale salary increase that corresponds to the merit advance.

-This provision does not apply to accelerated merit advances, merit advances to Professor Step VI, merit advances to Professor Above-Scale, or promotions since those personnel actions occur at barrier steps that involve longer review periods.
-Nor does the provision apply to files that received a "COVID-19 Impacted" outcome in AY20-21, AY21-22, AY22-23 or AY23-24
+Note: This provision does not apply to accelerated merit advances, merit advances to Professor Step VI, merit advances to Professor Above-Scale, or promotions since those personnel actions occur at barrier steps that involve longer review periods.
+Nor does the provision apply to files that already received a "COVID-19 Impacted" outcome in AY20-21, AY21-22, AY22-23, AY23-24 or AY24-25.